As in all these blog posts, any pictures below are all linked to full-sized versions.

 “I’ve got to go right now” I said as I ran to my little Toyota.
 I sped out the driveway and down the street to my father’s office, about a quarter-of-a-mile down the road.

 “Hey dad” I said as I came through the office door.

 He looked at me, narrowing his eyes as only a father can when his 20-something son walks in, a storm gathering ominously outside, and with the expression I must have worn on my face.

 “What is it this time?”

 “I need to borrow your truck for about five minutes”

 To his credit, the old man didn’t ask me how or why the dog was stuck on the roof, or what I was going to do with the truck.
 He simply dug out his keys and tossed them across the room at me, then went back to what he’d been doing.
 I saw him shake his head slowly and his lips were moving.
 I believe I know what he was muttering.

 I jumped in the truck, backed out of the parking space slowly – I knew he would be watching – and drove out onto the road without so much as a squeak of rubber on pavement.
-Safely away from the old man’s eyes I floored the damned thing and blasted up the driveway toward the house.
+Finally, when I was safely away from the old man’s eyes, I floored the damned thing and blasted up the driveway toward the house.